jhuus/BriteKit/README.md

 2. Do an initial tuning pass of the main training hyperparameters, especially model_type, head_type and num_epochs.
 3. Based on the above, carefully tune the audio/spectrogram parameters.

 This usually leads to a substantial improvement in scores (see [Metrics (PR-AUC and ROC-AUC)](#metrics-pr-auc-and-roc-auc), and then you can proceed to fine-tuning the training and inference.
 For inference, it is usually worth tuning the `audio_power` parameter.
 If you are using a SED classifier head, it is also worth tuning `segment_len` and `overlap`.
-For traininf, it may be worth tuning the data augmentation hyperparameters, which are described in detail in the [Data Augmentation](#data-augmentation) section below.
+For training, it may be worth tuning the data augmentation hyperparameters, which are described in detail in the [Data Augmentation](#data-augmentation) section below.

 To run the `tune` command, you would typically use a config YAML file as described earlier, plus a special tuning YAML file, as in this example:
 ```